 Viking Age sources overview

-Our knowledge of the Viking Age (c793-c1066) is fragmented and incomplete.
+Our knowledge of the Viking Age (c793-c1066) is based on fragmented and incomplete sources.
 Contemporary written records are scarce, and credible ones even more so.
 However, the combined efforts of a number of fields of study is contributing to an ever increasing understanding of this period of history.
 Contributors include archaeologists, historians, geneticists, biologists, geologists, and linguists.

-What is known stems from varied sources that can be grouped into three main areas:
+What is known stems from varied sources that can be grouped into three main areas (click for more details about each):

 A) Physical artifacts – these include remains of settlements and ships, graves and remains, coins and jewelry, and runic artifacts.